 What is the best time to visit Scotland?

-The things we’d heard the most before visiting Scotland were mostly that it “always rains“, and that the weather is “horrible“.
+The things we’d heard the most before visiting Scotland were mostly that it “always rains“.
+And “the weather is horrible“.

 Visiting Scotland in winter can be a good option for those who travel on a budget.

 Check out the 15 best European destinations to visit in winter!